He was a one-term wonder, reviled and scorned, granted an ignominious early retirement by American voters in 1980.

 It was vintage Jimmy Carter -- his earnest manner, his idealistic bent, his solemn moral tone and his emphasis on getting personally involved.

-Mr. Carter flies around the globe half a dozen or more times a year monitoring elections and talking with heads of state -- including controversial figures like Yasser Arafat of the Palestinian Liberation Organization or Hafez el Assad of Syria.
+Mr. Carter flies around the globe half a dozen or more times a year monitoring elections and talking with heads of state.
 He spends the third week of every June with Habitat for Humanity International, helping build or rebuild housing for the homeless.
-(This year, he is working in both Washington and Baltimore.)
+(This year, he is working in Washington and Baltimore.)

-But he still tries to make sure he is back in tiny Plains, Ga., each week in time to teach his Sunday school class.
+But he still tries to make sure he is back in Plains, Ga., each week to teach his Sunday school class.

 When he shows up at the work site in West Baltimore this morning, don't expect the Naval Academy graduate to expound on world hunger or the problems of emerging democracies.
 Friends expect him to put in about 5 1/2 hours of hammering and sawing.